 - 1 carrot, peeled and thickly sliced

 - Salt and pepper

-- 1 litre of beef or chicken stock
+- 1 litre / 3 cups of beef or chicken stock

 - 1 tbsp Worcestershire Sauce

 - In a large frying pan, melt the dripping or lard and heat until hot but not smoking.
-Quickly color the chops on both side, remove from the fat, and drain on kitchen paper.
+Quickly colour the chops on both sides, remove from the fat, and drain on kitchen paper.

-- Add the sliced onions to the hot fat and cook quickly, stirring constantly until softened but not colored.
+- Add the sliced onions to the hot fat and cook quickly, stirring constantly until softened but not coloured.
 Remove from the fat and drain on kitchen paper.

-- In a large oven proof casserole pour half the butter in to the bottom then cover with a layer of sliced potato, cover with half the onions, season with salt and pepper.
-Lay the chops on the top of the onion, don't worry if the bones stick up, this was traditional in Lancashire Hotpot.
+- In a large oven-proof, casserole pour half the butter into the bottom then cover with a layer of sliced potato, cover with half the onions, season with salt and pepper.
+Lay the chops on the top with the onion, don't worry if the bones stick up, this was traditional in Lancashire Hotpot.
 If using, lay the sliced kidneys over the chops, add the carrot, cover with the remaining onions, season.